MidnightDreamerX17/skill20/Optional/Feats.md

 - **Astral Navigation** - While in the astral plane, the character can perceive astral landmarks from twice as "far" away, and can travel to them in half the "time".
 "Far" and "time" in quotation marks due to the nature of the astral plane.
 It is more accurate to say that the character can sense the existence of an astral landmark's bubble at only half the astral probability of intersection, and can maintain a stable merge of astral bubbles at lower relativity.
 - **Astral Running** - While in the astral plane, the character can spend a full action to "fly" at triple their normal astral speed.
 This uses up stamina as if the character had sprinted.
 This is basically translating the character's running speed into increased control of astral relativity compared to other creatures in the same astral bubble.
 - **Astral Tracking** - The character can attempt to track targets through the astral plane just as well as through any other plane.
-- **Astrologer** - The character gains two 0th-circle Druid spell energies and memorization slots.
+- **Astrologer** - The character gains two additional 0th-circle Druid spell energies and memorization slots.
 - **Athletic** - The character gains a bonus of +2 to climbing, swimming, running, and other activities for extended periods of time.
 - **Augment Summoning** - The character's summons gain a bonus of +1 to experience level.
 - **Autonomous** - The character gains a bonus of +2 to Knowledge (Psionics) checks, and concentration checks for both magic and psionics.